suzanaiacob/Route-Scheduling-Optimization/README.md

 This is an optimization project using location data to schedule transportation routes.

 This project was completed aliongside my MIT colleagues using real data from a logistics company.
 The goal was to schedule optimal transportation routes which reach a series of clients and arrive at the final destination according to pre-defined constraints (e.g. specific arrival and departure times, multiple arrivals at specific clients).
 The objective was to optimize for early arrivals at the final destination.
+PLease see the **Logistics Route Optimization - Presentation** file for an overview of the project

 The project has three parts:
 - Data cleaning and exploratory data analysis (developed in R and Tableau)